-The MP for the electoral district is the candidate who wins more votes than any other candidate.
+The MP for an electoral district is the candidate who wins more votes than any other candidate.
 He or she does not need to win more than half the votes cast.
-Under an MMP electoral system MPs for the electoral districts are elected in exactly the same way as they would be under the First-Past-The-Post (FPP) electoral system.
+Under the MMP electoral system MPs for the electoral districts are elected in exactly the same way as they would be under the First-Past-The-Post (FPP) electoral system.

 Party List Seats